Mhp23/react-native-full-responsive/README.md

 ## 🧪 Test

-To mock the package’s methods and components using the default mock configuration provided, follow these steps:
+To mock the package's methods and components using the default mock configuration provided, follow these steps:

 - Create a file named `react-native-full-responsive.ts` inside your `__mocks__` directory.